xuanvan229/crawl-golang/README.md

 2. Pull the repository
 3. Update the .env file like the .env.example
 4. Run `Make up` to start the database
+5. Run `Make category` to crawl the category data
-5. Run `Make crawl` to crawl the data
+6. Run `Make crawl` to crawl the product data
+7. Run `Make fix` to crawl the product image
-6. Run `Make run` to run the server
+8. Run `Make run` to run the server

 ## PROBLEM